 8. Rainforest World Music Festival

 Nothing can beat the excitement of gyrating to foot-stomping music in the rainforests of Borneo with thousands of music enthusiasts from across the world.
-One of the most spectacular music festivals in Malaysia and amongst the largest in Southeast Asia, Rainforest Music Festival is a heady mix of live performances by top-notch international artists, cultural experiences and workshops.
-Head to the Sarawak Cultural Village for an unforgettable 3-day musical extravaganza, one of the best festivals in Malaysia 2021.
+One of the most spectacular music festivals in Malaysia and amongst the largest in Southeast Asia, the Rainforest Music Festival is a heady mix of live performances by top-notch international artists, cultural experiences and workshops.
+Head to the Sarawak Cultural Village for an unforgettable 3-day musical extravaganza, one of the best festivals in Malaysia 2024.

 Where: Borneo